-Like the name suggests, all types of hot and cold rolled steel are passed through either two or four rolls.
+Like their names suggest, all types of hot and cold rolled steel are passed through a series of rolls, typically two or four rolls.
 The rolls squeeze the steel and apply pressure to flatten or shape it into the desired shape, which changes the physical properties of the steel.
-The steel almost always goes through rolls more than once until the shape or approximate shape of the steel is achieved.
+The steel is almost always passed through rolls more than once until the desired shape or approximate shape is achieved.
+For a more detailed explanation, check out our article on the processes of hot and cold rolling.

 Steel Bar

-The process of hot rolling involves rolling steel at a temperature above the steel’s recrystallization temperature, which takes place over 1700 degrees Fahrenheit.
-Steel that is above the recrystallization temperature can be shaped and formed much more easily than colder steel, and the steel can start in much larger sizes.
-It is also typically cheaper to manufacture than cold rolled steel and is often manufactured without pauses or delays in the process so the steel doesn’t need to be reheated.
-During the cooling process, hot rolled steel will shrink and the size and shape of the steel will be less predictable than cold rolled steel.
+The process of hot rolling involves rolling steel at a temperature above the steel’s recrystallization temperature, which takes place at over 1,700 degrees Fahrenheit.
+Steel above the recrystallization temperature can be shaped and formed much more easily than colder steel, and it can start in much larger sizes.
+It is also typically cheaper to manufacture than cold rolled steel.
+Because manufacturers can produce hot rolled steel without pauses or delays, the steel doesn’t need to be reheated, thus saving in labor costs and time spent manufacturing.
+During the cooling process, hot rolled steel will shrink, and the size and shape of the steel will be less predictable than cold rolled steel.

 Appearance

-Hot rolled products will have a scaly grey finish and more rounded and less precise corners than cold rolled steel.
-This makes hot rolled steel more ideal for applications where extremely precise dimensions are not necessary, and neither is the appearance.
-Sometimes the scaly finish is preferred for the end product in machining or metalworking.
+Hot rolled products will have a scaly gray finish and more rounded, less precise corners than cold rolled steel.
+This makes hot rolled steel more ideal for applications where higher quantities are needed and extremely precise dimensions are not of the utmost concern.
+Sometimes, the scaly finish is preferred for the end product in machining or metalworking, as this can help reduce wear and friction over time.

 Mechanical Properties

-The mechanical properties of steel often depend on their grade, or chemical makeup.
-For that reason, it is never safe to make assumptions about the mechanical properties of hot rolled vs cold rolled unless they are the same grade.
-Using the very common 1018 as an example, the chemical properties of 1018 steel will be the same.
-However, we can see there are key differences between cold rolled and hot rolled.
+The mechanical properties of steel often depend on its grade, or chemical makeup.
+For that reason, it is never safe to make assumptions about the mechanical properties of hot rolled vs cold rolled steel unless they are the same steel grade.
+Using the very common 1018 as an example, the chemical properties of 1018 steel will be the same as that cannot be altered by either rolling method.
+However, we can see there are key differences between cold rolled and hot rolled in terms of the steel’s mechanical properties post-treatment.

 Tensile Strength 67,000 psi 85,000 psi